livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 * Runtime lookup failures result in immediate request rejection.
 * Partial or degraded application states are not permitted.

-All failures must fail closed.
+  All failures must fail closed, consistent with the error handling posture mandated by `01-protocol/09-errors-and-failure-modes.md`.

 ## 12. Invariants and guarantees

 Across all components and boundaries defined in this file, the following invariants and rememberable guarantees hold:

-* Each application has exactly one stable app_id.
+* Each application has exactly one stable `app_id`, satisfying the namespace guarantees in `01-protocol/01-identifiers-and-namespaces.md`.
-* Each app_id is bound to exactly one application identity.
+* Each `app_id` is bound to exactly one application identity as required by `01-protocol/05-keys-and-identity.md`.
 * Application identities are cryptographically anchored per `01-protocol/05-keys-and-identity.md`.
 * Application boundaries are enforced regardless of caller or execution context, matching the requirements in `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/02-object-model.md`.
-* Backend extension services cannot bypass managers.
+* Backend extension services cannot bypass managers, preserving the authorization ordering in `01-protocol/06-access-control-model.md`.
-* Application registry state is authoritative and local.
+* Application registry state is authoritative and local so that declaration rules in `01-protocol/01-identifiers-and-namespaces.md` remain satisfied.
-* Application lifecycle changes do not delete or mutate graph data.
+* Application lifecycle changes do not delete or mutate graph data, upholding the structural persistence rules in `01-protocol/02-object-model.md`.

 These guarantees hold regardless of caller, execution context, input source, or peer behavior.